Novak Djokovic

 Srdjan and Dijana Djokovic gave birth to Novak Djokovic on May 22, 1987, in Belgrade, Serbia.
 His mother Dijana's family is Croatian, while his father Srdjan's family is Serbian.
 Additionally, he has two younger brothers named Marko and Djordje.

-The father of Novak Djokovic, Srdjan Djokovic, was a prominent skier and ski school instructor.
+Novak Djokovic's father, Srdjan Djokovic, was a prominent skier and ski school instructor.
 His first exposure to the sport came while he was employed in the Serbian highlands, where he ran a café and sold sporting goods.

-Djokovic’s younger brothers were not able to achieve much success on the ATP tour.
+Djokovic’s younger brothers could not achieve much success on the ATP tour.
 Marko achieved a career-high ranking of No. 571 in the world, while Djordje's highest ranking was No. 1463.

 Novak Djokovic's Wife

-Before getting married in 2014, the two had known one another since they were young as they went to the same high school in their native Serbia.
-Initially meeting while playing tennis and attending school, the couple dated for eight years.
+Novak Djokovic has been married to Jelena Djokovic for 10 years as of May 2025.
+Before getting married in 2014, the two had known one another since they were young, as they went to the same high school in their native Serbia.
+Initially, they met while playing tennis and dated for eight years.
 They got engaged in 2013 in Monte Carlo, where Djokovic was residing at the time.

 Novak Djokovic's Kids

-At the time of their marriage, Jelena was carrying the couple's first child.
+Jelena was expecting the couple's first child at the time of their marriage.
 She gave birth to Stefan Djokovic on October 22, 2014.
-In September 2017, Tara Djokovic, their daughter, was born.
+In September 2017, Tara Djokovic, their daughter, was born. (via Women's Weekly)

-Pierre and Tesla, two poodles that are a part of the couple's family, are frequently featured in Jelena's Instagram posts.
+Pierre and Tesla, two poodles in the couple's family, are frequently featured in Jelena's Instagram posts.

 Novak Djokovic Social Media